omnetpp/omnetpp/samples/database/README.txt

 Steps to get things up and running (These instructions use Linux command-line syntax, but the equivalent will work on Windows too):

 1. First, you obviously need a working MySQL database.
 The code has been tested with MySQL 4.1, so that's what we recommend.
 Make sure you can log in using the MySQL console ("mysql"), and you can create tables, insert rows etc using SQL.

    $ mysql test   # test is the database name; any other database can be used mysql> CREATE TABLE dummy (name CHAR(80));
    mysql> DROP TABLE dummy;
    mysql> exit;

+   On Windows, you'll likely need the -W, -p and -u <username> options to "mysql" to log in; the default user is root/root.

-   Also make sure that you have the necessary header files (mysql.h, etc) and libraries (libmysqlclient.so on Linux, mysqlclient.lib on Windows) to build programs with MySQL access.
+   Also make sure that you have the necessary header files (mysql.h, etc) and libraries (libmysqlclient.so on Linux, libmysql.lib+libmysql.dll on Windows) to build programs with MySQL access.
 If you are installing from RPM in Linux, you need the "-devel" package to get these files.
 If installed, they usually can be found in /usr/include/mysql and /usr/lib.
 On Windows, you need the full package (~40 Meg) not just the Essentials one.